 The Orthodox Church’s teachings on contraception

-Recently, GOARCH began permitting the use of non-abortifacient contraceptives in marriage to “space children, enhance the expression of marital love, and protect health”.
-However, many other jurisdictions of the Church continue to uphold Tradition and condemn contraceptives like condoms, spermicide, the morning-after pill, etc. As such, these jurisdictions only allow natural methods like NFP and abstinence for married couples.
+Recently, the Greek Orthodox archdiocese began permitting the use of non-abortifacient contraceptives in marriage to “space children, enhance the expression of marital love, and protect health”.
+However, many other jurisdictions of the Church continue to uphold Tradition and condemn contraceptives altogether, as many forms of contraception that claim they are non-abortifacient, do in fact prevent implantation of a fertilized egg, which is a unique human being.
+Inability to implant in the uterus essentially means that the fertilized egg will die, and that human life will end.

 Does the Church condone hormonal birth control if there is a medical reason?

-Generally speaking, yes; but this may not be true in particular circumstances.
-If a doctor has prescribed hormonal birth control for a medical reason, the Church usually employs oikonomia.
+Generally speaking, yes; but in certain circumstances, no. If a doctor has prescribed hormonal birth control for a medical reason, the Church usually employs oikonomia.
 She will thus be merciful and lenient toward the woman taking the birth control.
-However, there may be another alternative to treat a woman’s medical condition that does not require her to resort to birth control as the solution.
-And if said alternative is accessible to the patient, that should be the path taken rather than artificial birth control, especially abortifacients that kill the unborn child.
-Ultimately, you should speak with your priest/spiritual father regarding your particular situation.
+However, is there is a treatment alternative that does not require the woman to take hormonal birth control and is accessible to the patient, the Church would counsel in favor of the alternative.
+Ultimately, every woman should seek counsel from her priest before moving forward with any type of birth control.

 1. Human life cannot end as a result